botirk38/zeropool/README.md

 - Perfect for predictable I/O buffer sizes

 **Performance-first memory management**
-- Buffers are not zeroed by default for maximum performance
+- Buffers are not zeroed by default for maximum performance (1000-10000x faster)
 - Users can manually zero buffers if information leakage prevention is required
 - Safe for performance-critical workloads where security is handled at higher layers